reflexer-labs/geb-pinger-bots/README.md

 - `ETH_RPC`: comma separated list of Ethereum RPC nodes
 - `ACCOUNTS_PASSPHRASE`: secret passphrase used to derive Ethereum addresses for pingers.
 Each bot uses its own address.
 The derivation method used is the standard one.
 Each bot has a derivation path such as `m/44'/60'/0'/0/0`, `m/44'/60'/0'/0/1`, etc. _Tip_: use a tool like https://iancoleman.io/bip39/ to manage pinger keys
 - `MEDIANIZER_ETH_ADDRESS`: address of the ETH medianizer contract
-- `MEDIANIZER_RAI_ADDRESS`: address of the system coin medianizer contract
+- `MEDIANIZER_COIN_ADDRESS`: address of the system coin medianizer contract
 - `FSM_ETH_ADDRESS`: address of the ETH FSM contract
 - `ORACLE_RELAYER_ADDRESS`: address of the OracleRelayer contract
 - `TAX_COLLECTOR_ADDRESS`: address of the TaxCollector contract